How to hire employees in Portugal through an employer of record (EOR) [2024]

 Apr 27, 2023

 If you’re looking to hire workers in Portugal, you may opt to bring on Portuguese contractors and pay them via bank wire or a global payroll service.
 However, while bringing on independent contractors is a much simpler process, you may choose to hire full-time employees to avoid misclassification or to expand your workforce.
-In that case, you’ll need to either establish a legal entity or hire through an Employer of Record (EOR).
+In that case, you’ll need to either establish a legal entity or hire through an employer of record (EOR).

 Setting up your own entity in Portugal, commonly known as a subsidiary (sociedades por quotas in Portuguese), can take up to six months.
 What’s more, the process requires in-person registration, extensive documentation, and an understanding of Portuguese labor laws.
 Missteps may incur fines or cause delays in establishing your entity—and your ability to onboard your new employee.